 - An ongoing participation with the Department of Conservation in a stoat control project in the Makarora Valley, to protect a breeding area of the native Mohua (Yellowhead) and other native birds.

 - Inspecting and making submissions in response to tenure reviews of high country properties;

 - Arranging weekly weed-control and native planting on the foreshore of Lake Hawea;

 - Weed-clearing and replanting in the Lindis Pass reserve;

-The Central Otago-Lakes branch committee arranges an annual programme of visits to areas of interest, including both one-day and two-day trips.
+The Central Otago-Lakes branch committee arranges an annual programme of talks and visits to areas of interest, including both one-day and two-day trips.
 These take us to places as near as the Old Man Range and as distant as Doubtful Sound.

 This year (2018 - 2019) there are plans to:

 - Explore local Fungi, Flora and Fauna on a day excursion.'Fungal Fora'